-^{} In a few cases, the compensation flow may be substituted or added to the Q95 flow
+In a few cases, the compensation flow may be substituted or added to the Q95 flow

-This national register indicates abstractions from the Bunnabogher, Touther, Maladrolaun, Pollacappul and Kylemore sub catchments.
-However, the risk assessment undertaken by the ERBD places these in the "not at risk" category (www.wfdireland.ie).
+This national register indicates an abstraction at the upstream end of the Bundorragha catchment.
+However, the risk assessment undertaken by the ERBD places this in the "not at risk" category.

-The abstraction from Dawros Bridge has now ceased and any further abstraction should not recommence without an Appropriate Assessment for Natura 2000 sites.
-No further small scale abstractions were identified as problematic through the NS2 catchment walkover risk assessments.
 Further information in relation to ERBD Programme of Measures study together with a detailed report on the methodologies used is available to download from www.wfdireland.ie